oubiwann/maintaining-state-in-clojure/README.rst

     1000

 If we call any functions that make any changes to state data, a new account object gets returned.
-As such, we'll need to reasign the new object to our account variable:
+As such, in those cases we'll need to reasign the new object to our account variable:

 .. code:: clojure